 Tuition and fee rates are set by the Washington State Board for Community and Technical Colleges (SBCTC), which acts upon legislative authority.
-The below chart shows the basic tuition for state-supported courses per credit per quarter for resident and non-resident.
+The below chart shows the basic tuition for state-supported courses per credit per quarter for resident, non-resident and international students.
 Additional fees are described below the tuition rates.

-Estimated tuition and fees for the 2017-2018 academic year (three quarters), based on 15 credits per quarter:
+Estimated tuition and fees for the academic year (three quarters), based on 15 credits per quarter.

 (not included: room and board, child care, transportation or some miscellaneous fees).
 Compare tuition and college costs at Washington Student Achievement Council.

-Those who are not eligible to pay the “Resident Students,” “Oregon Border County Residents,” or “U.S. Citizens and INS Permanent Residents” rates, pay the non-resident rate.
+Those who are not eligible to pay the “Resident Students,” “Oregon Border County Residents,” or “Non-Resident: Operating Fees Only Waiver” rates, above, pay this rate.

 Veterans of the Desert Storm, Iraqi Freedom and Afghanistan conflicts may be eligible for reduced tuition and fees.
 For details see lowercolumbia.edu/veterans or visit the Veterans’ Office in the Student Center.